Cuiach/Leave-Manager/readme.txt

 2024.05.04
 To do:
-1. Leave that spans across 2 calendar years.
+DONE (for Add leave) 1.
+Leave that spans across 2 calendar years.

 2024.04.30 NIEAKTUALNE
 To do: